Skip to Main Content

 Students who wish to withdraw officially from a course should refer to the section of this Bulletin dealing with withdrawal procedures (see first page of Scholastic Standards above).

-Students who wish to request a grade of Incomplete (INC) should refer to the section on Incomplete Work on page 29.
+Students who wish to request a grade of Incomplete (INC) should refer to the section on Incomplete Work.

 Grade Change Guide